Online video is quickly becoming one of the hottest tools in social media marketing.

 The best part is that marketing with video isn’t just a Hollywood affair anymore – with a smart phone or personal camera, a YouTube account, and an active presence on Facebook, anyone can do it– and do it well.

-I sat down with Josh Mendelsohn, senior product marketing manager for Social Campaigns, to discuss online video, and specifically how video can be used on Facebook to increase engagement and grow your community.
+I sat down with Josh Mendelsohn, senior product marketing manager, to discuss online video, and specifically how video can be used on Facebook to increase engagement and grow your community.

 Below is a transcript of the interview if you’d rather read.